aframson/leafjs/Readme.md

 # Welcome to Leaf.js
 ---
-## The Abstracted Realtime API Server Container
+## The Abstracted Realtime & REST API Server Container
 leaf.js is a server container consisting of the following stacks
 - node
 - socket.io